-Rumtek Monastery: The largest monastery in the Eastern Himalaya, built by the Gyalwa Karmapa in strict accordance with the traditional designs of the monastery in Tibet.
-Rumtek is the seat of Kagyu order of Tibetan Buddhism.
+Rumtek Monastery: The largest monastery in the Eastern Himalayas, built by the Gyalwa Karmapa in strict accordance with the traditional designs of the monastery in Tibet.
+Rumtek is the seat of the Kagyu order of Tibetan Buddhism.
 This magnificent Gompa is only 24 km from the town.

-Namgyal Institute of Tibetology: Built in 1958, this is a unique institute for research into Mahayana Buddhism and the language and tradition of Tibet.
-This is a common destination for tourist itinerary in Gangtok.
-A renowned center for Buddhist study, the institute houses a rare collection of Tibetan, Sanskrit and Lepcha manuscripts, statues, Thankas (tapestry used in Buddhist liturgy) as well as more than 200 Buddhist icons.
+Namgyal Institute of Tibetology: Built-in 1958, this is a unique institute for research into Mahayana Buddhism and the language and tradition of Tibet.
+This is a common destination for tourist itineraries in Gangtok.
+A renowned centre for Buddhist study, the institute houses a rare collection of Tibetan, Sanskrit and Lepcha manuscripts, statues, Thankas (tapestry used in Buddhist liturgy) as well as more than 200 Buddhist icons.

 Enchey Monastery: This 200-year-old monastery is famous for the mask dance called 'Cham' performed in the month of January.
 An important seat of the Nyingma order, the Enchey Monastery meaning the Solitary temple, was originally built with the solace that no other construction would be allowed near it.
 Monasteries in Sikkim.

 Flower Exhibition Centre: Located near the White Hall Complex of Gangtok this place houses a variety of orchids, seasonal flowers as well as bonsai.
 It is open from April to June and from September until the end of November.
 In recent years, this show has become quite popular and famous, as there are flower exhibitions throughout the year in accordance with the seasons and the flowers in bloom.